leesael/PS-MCL/README.md

 #Command
 - ./measure.sh [*.assign] [node mapping file] [reference file] [reference type] [max cluster size] [min cluster size]

 You can evaluate your clustering result with reference clusters.
 Set [reference type] **-row** if each row of the reference file matches to one cluster(ex. dataset/reference/homo/allComplexes).
 If the each row consist of node name and cluster name, use **-col**(ex. dataset/reference/yeast/cyc2008).
-This also requires node mapping file.
+Set max and min cluster size to calculate accuracy of the output.

 ## Demo Run